That’s It, It’s Them Or Me

 Remember the lovely Campanula?
 The one that only a few short days ago headlined the July Bloomers post?

-And so the ‘Little Nippers’ have been deployed.
+And so, finally, I have caved in.
+The ‘Little Nippers’ have been deployed.

 It’s not what I wanted.
 All I can say is, it’s quick.
 Hopefully preferable to being toyed with for several minutes before being torn apart by an owl or a cat.